nextstrain/ncov/narratives/ncov_draft.md

 <br>

 Divergence is measured as the number of changes (mutations) per base.
-Since the nCoV genome is 29,000 bases long, one mutation corresponds to a distance 1/29,000 = 0.0000335.
+Since the nCoV genome is 29,000 bases long, one mutation corresponds to a divergence of 1/29,000 = 0.0000335.

 Sequences that have just one mutation sit just to the left of the 0.00004 line on the x-axis.